busterbenson/public/Codex.md

 - Vaccinations are good for babies and society.

 ### Type 3: Opinions
-Beliefs how I interpret my perceptions and synthesize the meaning of reality.
+Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
 3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.

 #### 3A: Opinions
 How I believe I should approach life.
 These are all opt-in and apply only to myself.